Rockford Symphony Youth Orchestra Conductor

 Brass Choir Coach

-Vicki received her undergraduate and graduate degrees from California State University, Chico, in trumpet performance.
+Vicki Hastings received her undergraduate and graduate degrees from California State University, Chico, in trumpet performance.
 She completed three years of doctoral studies at Indiana University School of Music while teaching as an Associate Instructor of Trumpet, and performed as principal trumpet of the Philharmonic Orchestra, the Chamber Orchestra, and as lead trumpet of David Baker’s Jazz Ensemble.
 Her performance experience also includes positions in the Sacramento Symphony Orchestra, the Columbus Philharmonic, the California Brass Choir, and the Embassy Brass Quintet.
 She currently performs with the Rockford Wind Ensemble, the Rockford Jazz Ensemble, and is a freelance trumpet player throughout the Stateline area.
-Vicki is in her 5th year as Director of Bands at Rockford Christian Schools.
+Ms. Hastings is also Director of Bands at Rockford Christian Schools.

 Sterling String Quartet Coach

-Originally from Korea, Young-Shin Yi holds a bachelor of music and a master of music in violin performance and music education from the Eastman School of Music.
+Originally from Korea, Young-Shin Yi holds a Bachelor of Music and a Master of Music in violin performance and music education from the Eastman School of Music.
 Young studied the violin with Kwang-Ho Lee and Charles Castleman, and music education with Richard Grunow, Louis Bergonzi and Christopher Azzara.
-Young previously served as a faculty member of the David Hochstein Memorial Music School and at the Community Education Division of Eastman School of Music.
+Ms. Yi previously served as a faculty member of the David Hochstein Memorial Music School and at the Community Education Division of Eastman School of Music.
 She was also a tenured orchestra director of the Webster Central School District and the Pittsford School District prior to her move to Rockford in 2008.
-Young currently teaches at the Beloit College and the Rockvalley community college.
-She also coaches the honors quartet of Rockford Symphony Youth Orchestra and has a private studio.
-In addition to being a music lover and a teacher, Young enjoys being a mother of two very active children and is thankful for her supportive husband, Andy.
+Ms. Yi currently teaches at the Beloit College and the Rock Valley Community College.
+She also coaches the Sterling String Quartet of Rockford Symphony Youth Orchestra and has a private studio.
+In addition to being a music lover and a teacher, Ms. Yi enjoys being a mother of three very active children and is thankful for her supportive husband, Andy.